drew-bowman/Colorization/README.md

 # Colorization CGAN
-A Conditional Generative Adversarial Network (CGAN) to colorize grayscale images.
+A Conditional Generative Adversarial Network (CGAN) capable of colorizing grayscale images.

 This project was coded in Jupyter Notebooks using Python.
-More details about colorization theory, implementation, tests, etc. can be found in [my undergraduate research thesis](https://drive.google.com/file/d/10PYoKT_YwOIlvwnCFpDo6Mz5gK7t0GaC/view?usp=sharing) completed at Elon University
+More details about colorization theory, implementation, tests, discussion, etc. can be found in [my undergraduate research thesis](https://drive.google.com/file/d/10PYoKT_YwOIlvwnCFpDo6Mz5gK7t0GaC/view?usp=sharing) completed at Elon University.

 ## Goal
 The aim of this project was to develop a model that could be trained on color images and then